White collar crimes are viewed as serious felonies. Is forgery considered a white-collar crime and how is it charged and punished in Texas?

 As mentioned above, forgery is punishable as a felony in every state of the nation and at the federal level.
 The level of charges depends on the circumstances of the incident involved.
 For instance, it is possible for forgery to be charged as a misdemeanor.
 However, any act of forgery in Texas that is committed against an elderly person is automatically elevated to the next level.
 This means that even a misdemeanor act of forgery can be prosecuted as a state jail felony.
 (1)

 Criminal acts of forgery are not taken lightly in any circumstance.
-Anyone who has been accused of or involved in an act of forgery needs to be aware of the potential penalties and should consult with an experienced criminal defense lawyer in Dallas as soon as possible.
+Anyone who has been accused of or involved in an act of forgery needs to be aware of the potential penalties and should consult with an experienced Dallas white collar crime lawyer as soon as possible.

 Penalties for Forgery